lblazecki/nodejs-apns-secure/README.md

 nodejs-apns-secure
 ==================

 New reliable nodejs module for sending notifications via apns.
-Main advanatages :
+Main advantages :

 * 1. reliable in time <b>status report</b>
 * <b>faster</b> than any other apns module
 * robust
 * bulk messages

 Because of current modules that are slow and unreliable I needed to make a new one.
-After testing and putting this this module in production I wanted to share this module.
+After testing and putting this module in production I wanted to share it.
-Using this module is very simple :
+Using the module is very simple:

 ### 1) Create new object with certificates